kyamane/remote_rehearsal/README.md

   * Conductor: players displayed in the large center area as grid
   * Players: conductor displayed in the large center area; other players at the bottom
 * Automatic sync/merge of conductor/player videos + instant replay of the merged video
+* Conductor can share audio from a file (e.g. to play along)

 ## Building and Running
 ### Signaling server